Is Juneteenth a Paid Holiday? Should Your Business Offer It?

 Having said that, there may be state or even local laws that require companies of certain sizes and/or industries to offer paid time off to employees for sick or other types of leave.

-Additionally, many states recognize Juneteenth as an official state holiday, with some states providing paid time off for state workers.
-These policies are not consolidated in one easy place to find for a quick reference, so you will need to either do an online search or contact your certified HR rep for details about your company’s state and local leave requirements.
+Because paid holiday policies are not consolidated in one easy place to find for a quick reference, you will need to either do an online search or contact your certified HR rep for details about your company’s state and local leave requirements.

 Who Gets Juneteenth Off?